fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 To learn more about the illness and how to live with it long-term, the patient should consult books or professionals.
 To understand themselves more, the patient should reach out to people who care about them and understand the illness well.
-Finally, in this internet age with information overload, it is essential to approach the contents on social media with great caution and not to believe anything blindly.
+Finally, in this internet age with information overload, it is essential to approach social media with great caution and not to believe anything blindly.
 The companion can work together with the patient to gather and filter information, preventing them from being disturbed by false or biased information.